- Your Government

 As required by the COVID-19 Tenant Relief Act, landlords are to provide various forms/notices depending on the rent payment period.
 Please visit https://housing.ca.gov/landlord/forms.html for more information.

 Higher Income Tenants are households earning at least 130% of median income, as published by the Department of Housing & Community Development, may be required to provide documentation to support their declaration upon a landlord’s request.
 All household members, including minors, shall be considered in determining the household size.

-Any unpaid rent between March 1, 2020 – August 31, 2020, is not grounds for eviction, but is still owed to the landlord.
-Beginning November 1, 2021, landlords can take tenants to small claims court to recover unpaid rent debt regardless of how much the tenant owes.
+Any unpaid rent between March 1, 2020 – August 31, 2020, is not grounds for eviction, but is still owed to the landlord and can be converted to consumer debt.

 - COVID-19 Rent Relief: Need help with unpaid rent or utilities?
 Click here or call 833-430-2122.